-The Czech Republic's security policy is based on the principle of the indivisibility of security.
-The Czech Republic's security is inseparable from security in the Euro-Atlantic area and from global security.
+The Czech Republic's security policy is based on the principle of the indivisibility of security and is inseparable from security in the Euro-Atlantic area and from global security.
 Therefore, one of the country's long-term interests is to maintain the effective role of the UN and to promote unity in the Euro-Atlantic area.
 The Czech Republic cannot be indifferent to the fate of other nations, countries, and regions; it is ready to contribute, within its capacities, to the international community's efforts to address security problems and mitigate their consequences.